42Kmi/LagDrop/README.md

 * Mode: Determine who to block by different tests.
 1 for Ping, 2 for TraceRoute, 3 for Ping or TraceRoute, 4 for Ping and TraceRoute.
 Default is 1.
 * Max TTL: Maximum TTL for the TraceRoute test.
 Default is 10
 * Probes: Number of times each node is checked during TraceRoute.
 Default is 5
-* TraceLimit: The limit of the TraeRoute time average.
+* TraceLimit: The limit of the TraceRoute time average.
 Values higher than this are blocked.
 Default is 20
 * ACTION: Action select.
 Choose to REJECT (0 or REJECT) or DROP (1 or DROP) peers Default is REJECT.
 * SWITCH: The master switch to enable (1 or ON) or disable (0 OFF) LagDrop.
 Default is ON.